 Capt.
-David E. Kerr said he wants to find out why Dr. Sheppard lied about his amorous affair with Miss Susan Hayes, 24, medical technician who admits he made love to her and bought her gifts.
+David E. Kerr said he wants to find out why Dr. Sheppard lied about his amorous affair with Miss Susan

-Before the examination of Dr. Sheppard is completed he will be confronted with Miss Haves in one of the small homicide questioning rooms on the third floor of police headquarters.
+Before the examination of Dr. Sheppard is completed he will be confronted with Miss Hayes in one of the small homicide questioning rooms on the third floor of police headquarters.

-Attorney Corrigan, representing Dr. Sam, appeared at Count Jail this morning for a conference with his client.
+Attorney Corrigan, representing Dr. Sam, appeared at Count Jail this morning for a conference with his client